 - Revenue Streams and Resources.

-Each section has a subset of steps with various moving parts and is a very insightful overview of what Venture Capitalists look for.
-This is one of the most thorough Due Diligence checklist which covers every item that is important.
+Each section has a subset of steps with various moving parts and gives you an overview of what Venture Capitalists look for.

 These three types of Due Diligence Checklist models will help your organization prepare for venture capitalists and will hopefully lead to successful funding.
 Find the effective one that makes all the important aspects of your organization as clear as possible to the investors so that all their questions will be answered to their utmost satisfaction.